mrblasco/energy_save_home_work/03-firms.md

 Here, we review three main categories of interventions as in Table \ref{tab:firms}.

-## Information, social norms, & peer education
+## Information, social norms, and peer education

 As for the residential sector, several studies have investigated information nudges to inform employees of energy consumption patterns via emails and innovative ways to visualise energy data (e.g., live dashboards).